 'Antibiotic Prophylaxis and REnal Damage In Congenital Abnormalities of the Kidney and Urinary Tract'

-Congenital Abnormalities of Kidney and Urinary Tract (CAKUT) represent the most common human congenital anomalies, and Urinary Tract Infections (UTIs) are among the most frequent invasive bacterial infections in children.
-Thanks to efficient prenatal screening CAKUT is nowadays typically known from birth, and the population is known to be at increased risk of both UTIs and progressive renal failure and eventual need for renal replacement therapy.
-However, the causative role of UTIs in the progression of kidney damage in this population is unknown and unpredictable.
+Congenital Abnormalities of Kidney and Urinary Tract (CAKUT) are the most common human congenital anomalies.
+Children with CAKUT are at increased risk of both urinary tract infections (UTIs) and progressive kidney failure.
+However, the causative role of UTIs in the progression of kidney damage is unknown.

-Antibiotic prophylaxis is widely used in paediatric practice in children with Vesico-Ureteral Reflux (VUR) to prevent UTIs and consequent kidney damage.
-Despite recent trials supporting the efficacy of prophylaxis in reducing UTI incidence, many concerns remain regarding the long-term effectiveness and safety of extended antibiotic exposure.
+Antibiotic prophylaxis is widely used in children with Vesico-Ureteral Reflux (VUR) to prevent UTIs and consequent kidney damage, but many concerns remain regarding the long-term effectiveness and safety of extended antibiotic exposure.
 Apart from the unproven value of antibiotic prophylaxis in preventing long-term kidney damage, the treatment concept is increasingly controversial in view of the spreading bacterial resistance to antibiotics and potential obesity-promoting metabolic effects of chronic antibiotic exposure, two major public health concerns in Europe.

-To provide a definitive answer to those open questions, we have designed a controlled study which follows, from birth onwards, infants with severe VUR in the presence or absence of hypo-dysplasia, randomly assigned to receive continuous antibiotic prophylaxis (prophylaxis group) or no treatment (untreated group) for 24 months.
+To provide a definitive answer to those open questions, we have designed a randomized, controlled study which follows infants with severe VUR in the presence or absence of hypo-dysplasia, randomly assigned to receive continuous antibiotic prophylaxis (prophylaxis group) or no treatment (untreated group) for 24 months.

-The primary objective is the evaluation of the effectiveness of antimicrobial prophylaxis in the reduction of symptomatic UTIs in infants with VUR grade III-V, started before the first symptomatic infection.
+The primary objective was the evaluation of the effectiveness of antimicrobial prophylaxis in the reduction of symptomatic UTIs in infants with VUR grade III-V, started before the first symptomatic infection.

 Prospective, controlled, randomized, open label, multicenter trial: